rootli/naucse.python.cz/lessons/beginners-en/pong/index.md

 pyglet.app.run()  # everything is set, let the game begin
 ```

-For now we only have cleaning of the window and setting the drawing
+For now, the only things in the body of our function are
-colour to white in the body of our function.
+clearing the window and setting the drawing colour to white,

 Try to add to the `render()` function rendering of the ball in the
 right position which you will get from the relevant global variable.